karolliszniewski/laravel_jokes/README.md

 ## Overview

-This project entails developing a Laravel application that interfaces with an external API, retrieves and stores data, and presents it on the frontend.
-The main objective is to facilitate data manipulation with robust authentication mechanisms.
+This project involves building a Laravel app that connects to an external API to get and save data, then shows it on the frontend.
+The main goal is to manage data securely with authentication.

 Live Version: [Laravel Jokes Application](https://jokes.creativevault.ovh/laravel_jokes/public/)